msmink01/computer_vision_cattle_tag_reading/README.md

   - ``conda install torch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cudatoolkit==11.3.1 -c pytorch``
   - ``conda install jupyter``
   - ``conda install natsort opencv``
+  - if using yolov5, import all of their required packages from their ``requirements.txt`` file in their git repository.
 - Check whether the installation was successful: run ``python`` in the terminal to start interactive python mode.
 Then: ``import torch, torchvision, lmdb, natsort, cv2, pandas, numpy, matplotlib, nltk``.
 If the installation was successful no error messages should appear.
 Type ``exit()`` to exit interactive mode.

 <br />**After these requirements are met and every package can be imported in a jupyter notebook, proceed to the Usage section.**<br />